Grimmscorpp/mka-connect/README.md

 ### 1. Create a Google Sheet

-The following contacts are now real.
+The following contacts are not real.
 Some of them were taken from the internet, others were generated randomly.
-You are suggested to use your real contacts.
+You are suggested to use your own contacts.

 | | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |